-The neutral trim setting is recommended for take off, landing, climbing under power, whilst thermalling or free flying and when the air is turbulent.
-Brake pressure is lighter and the handling at its best at the neutral trim setting.
+The standard trim setting is recommended for take off, landing, climbing under power, whilst thermalling or free flying and when the air is turbulent.
+Brake pressure is lighter and the handling at its best at the standard trim setting.

 To increase cruise speed you can use the accelerator system, release the trimmers, or do both - but only do so when the conditions are suitable.

-If the conditions are turbulent Ozone recommends to return the trimmers to the neutral (pulled down) position and fly the glider actively.
+In turbulent air the profile is stable, it will resist reasonable levels of turbulence with a high resistance to collapse without pilot input.
+However in turbulent air Ozone recommends to return the trimmers to the standard position (pulled down) and to fly the glider actively.
 This way, you will be in the best position to react correctly should an incident occur.